sass/sass/doc-src/SASS_REFERENCE.md

   Defaults to {Sass::Importers::Filesystem}.

 {#sourcemap-option} `:sourcemap`
-: When set to true, causes Sass to generate standard JSON [source maps][] alongside its compiled CSS files.
-These source maps tell the browser how to find the Sass styles that caused each CSS style to be generated.
-Sass assumes that the source stylesheets will be made available on whatever server you're using, and that their relative location will be the same as it is on the local filesystem.
-If this isn't the case, you'll need to make a custom class that extends \{Sass::Importers::Base} or \{Sass::Importers::Filesystem} and overrides \{Sass::Importers::Base#public\_url `#public_url`}.
+: Controls how sourcemaps are generated.
+These sourcemaps tell the browser how to find the Sass styles that caused each CSS style to be generated.
+This has three valid values: **`:auto`** uses relative URIs where possible, assuming that that the source stylesheets will be made available on whatever server you're using, and that their relative location will be the same as it is on the local filesystem.
+If a relative URI is unavailable, a "file:" URI is used instead. **`:file`** always uses "file:" URIs, which will work locally but can't be deployed to a remote server.
+Finally, **`:none`** causes no sourcemaps to be generated at all.

 {#line_numbers-option} `:line_numbers`
 : When set to true, causes the line number and file